 We create "techniques" for neat tricks... nobody else does this.
 We'll go into more detail on the individual techniques later (see the menu item "HOW TO" > TECHNIQUES) but for now, we'd like to just wet your appetite with two very simple but powerful techniques using our white foil ... hands-down, the most powerful foil in the entire set of 20 foils in our system.

-The power of this foil becomes clear because you can't print white.
-White is a non-printable color by laser, copier or inkjet standards (with the exception of one or two very expensive laser printers).
-On the right, we took this folded flat 4"x7" black bag and ran it through a laser printer, printing the text you see as black toner right on the bag.
+The power of this foil becomes clear because you just can't print white!
+White is a non-printable color by laser, copier or inkjet standards (with the exception of one or two very expensive laser printers that has a white toner, but these printers run into the thousands of dollars).
+Referencing the black bag, we took this folded flat 4"x7" black bag and ran it through a laser printer, printing the text you see as black toner right on the bag.
 The white foil was then laid over toner image, run through the laminator and the foil peeled off... very simple.
-The only other way to do this would be to use a silkscreen frame, and that of course would be a royal hassle to do and surely not for making one!
+The only other way to do this would be to use a silkscreen frame, and that of course would be a royal hassle to do and surely not for making just one!

 WHAT OTHER ITEMS ARE NEEDED?

 Besides a suitable laminator, the only other items needed are:

 • CarrierBoard - Fiberglass board used as a rigid base to prevent foil wrinkles (included in the "TRF Sampler" pack)